 City Administrator, Scott Darrington, noted that several items have been moved to the June 21 meeting and are noted accordingly.
 The RDA meeting will be pushed to June 7.
-Administrator Darrington also noted that there needs to be an Executive Session for litigation and personnel.
+Administrator Darrington also noted that there needs to be an Executive Session for land issues.

-ACTION: Council Member LeMone moved to approve the agenda with the aforementioned changes.
+ACTION: Council Member LeMone moved to approve the agenda with the aforementioned changes and adding a Closed Meeting to discuss the sale of real property.
 Council Member Jensen seconded the motion.
 The motion passed with the unanimous consent of the Council.